ibm-cloud-docs/vpc/vsi_is_dh_profile.md

 | [Memory](#memory-dh-pr) | Best for memory intensive processes, such as memory caching, intensive database applications, or in-memory analytics workloads.
 Memory profiles are offered with and without instance storage. |
 |[Very High Memory with instance storage](#vhm-is-dh-pr) | Best for OLAP workloads and SAP-related services, such as SAP NetWeaver.
 The Very High Memory profile offers 1 vCPU to 14 GiB of RAM memory ratio.
 This profile is hosted exclusively on the Intel® Xeon® Platinum Cascade Lake server, and includes instance storage for temporary swap space or cache. |
 |[Ultra High Memory with instance storage](#uhm-is-dh-pr) | Best for in-memory OLTP databases, such as SAP.
 The Ultra High Memory profile offers the highest vCPU to memory ratios with 1 vCPU to 28 GiB of RAM.
 This profile is hosted exclusively on the Intel® Xeon® Platinum Cascade Lake server and includes instance storage for temporary swap space or cache|
-{: caption="Table 1.
-Dedicated host family selections" caption-side="bottom"}
+{: caption="Dedicated host family selections" caption-side="bottom"}

 Profiles with AMD-manufactured processors are available in the Toronto region.
 {: preview}